o-charts/manuals/oernc_en_US.md

 6. Login with your o-charts shop access data.

 7. If you are using a USB Dongle ignore this step.
-If not, you will be asked for a *System Name* to identify your system.
-If this is the first time you install oeRNC charts on this system, select *New* and provide a name 3 characters minimum and 15 maximum, no symbols or spaces.
+If not, you have to identify your system with a *System Name*.
+If this is the first time you install oeRNC charts on this system, select *New* in the window that will appear and provide a name (3 characters minimum and 15 maximum, no symbols or spaces).
 If not, you have to select the *System Name* that corresponds to this system from the list.
-If you select a wrong *System Name*, you could be able to download your charts but they will not work.
+If you select a wrong *System Name*, you could be able to install the charts but they will not work.
 If you are installing your chart in a secondary system or you have reinstalled your OS you have to choose *New* to use a new assigment.
-Once you have consumed all your allowed assigments, the chart will not be available.

 8. Follow on screen instructions to assign, download and install to your system or dongle the charts sets you licensed on the o-charts shop.
+Once you have consumed all your allowed assigments, the chart will not be available.

 ### Updates - online